Food gases

 Customer Support

-Food-grade gases are specially designed for use in the food and beverage production process and to improve preservation.
-To preserve the organoleptic and nutritional qualities of food and beverages it is paramount to ensure the highest quality and purity of the gases involved in this process, from production to distribution and consumption by the final customer.
+Food-grade gases are specially designed to be used in the production of food and beverages and to help preserve them.
+To maintain the organoleptic and nutritional qualities of food and beverages, it is essential to guarantee the highest quality and purity of the gases used in this process, from the beginning to distribution and consumption by the end consumer.

-OXIGEN salud supplies liquefied gases in cryogenic containers or high-pressure cylinders of different capacities, depending on the intended application.
+OXIGEN Salud supplies gases in cryogenic liquefied gas containers or high-pressure cylinders of varying capacities, depending on the application and consumption.

 Modified Atmosphere Packaging (MAP) substitutes the air inside the package with a preserving gas mixture that retains product freshness longer.